bguiz/tmp-inj-docs/.gitbook/developers/modules/injective/oracle/03_messages.md

 }
 ```

-Anyone can broadcast this message, and no specific authorization is needed.
+Anyone can broadcast this message and no specific authorization is needed.
 The handler checks if `BandIbcEnabled` flag is true and go ahead sending a request.

 ## MsgRelayPythPrices

 `MsgRelayPythPrices` is a message for the Pyth contract relay prices to the oracle module.

 ```protobuf
 // MsgRelayPythPrices defines a SDK message for updating Pyth prices